nowisesys/uup-build-system/README.md

 ### DECLARATIONS:

-What, when & how everything should be build can either be declared programmatically in code, static declared with files or a mixture of them.
+How everything should be build can either be declared programmatically in code, static declared with files or a mixture of them.

 ### NODES & TREES: